My Pool Maintenance Schedule with Printable Checklist

 Daily pool maintenance tasks

-In an ideal world you should try and carry out these simple tasks every day.
-They won’t take you more than 5-10 minutes so that shouldn’t be too difficult for most people although we all have busy lives so that isn’t always possible.
-However, the more frequently you can do them the easier cleaning your pool will be down the line and the healthier your pool will be in the meantime.
+In an ideal world, you should try to carry out these simple tasks every day.
+They won’t take you more than 5-10 minutes, so that shouldn’t be too difficult for most people.
+But we all have busy lives, so that isn’t always possible.
+However, the more frequently you can do them, the easier cleaning your pool will be down the line and the healthier your pool will be in the meantime.

 Skim the pool

-Use a pool net to remove any leaves, insects or other floating debris from the surface of the pool.
-Not only will this make the pool look nicer and more inviting but it will also prevent the skimmer baskets from becoming clogged.
+Use a pool net to remove leaves, insects or other floating debris from the surface of the pool.
+This will not only make the pool look nicer and more inviting but also prevent the skimmer baskets from becoming clogged.

 It also helps to keep the bottom of the pool cleaner by removing leaves etc before they become waterlogged and sink to the bottom.